 You’ve probably seen those restaurant inspection reports in the newspaper.
 Of course, no restaurant wants to be called out for violations or put their customers or staff at risk, so that’s why it’s critical to understand health and safety laws.
 Fortunately, many state and regulatory agencies will work cooperatively with restaurateurs to help them understand the rules and guide them in what they must do to comply with the requirements.

 Stating the obvious, before you can open a restaurant, you need to find a home for it and equip that space with everything you’ll need to create your menu items and serve your customers.
-This is an excellent time to revisit your business plan where you’ve identified many of the things you must take care of to make your restaurant operational.
-As you check items off of your list, you may also want to update your business plan if you discover your actual costs are higher or lower than you anticipated.
+This is an excellent time to revisit your business plan and review the things you need to make your restaurant operational.
+As you check items off your list, you may want to update your business plan if you discover your actual costs are higher or lower than you anticipated.

 As you look for qualified, dependable staff members for your restaurant, it’s critical to understand all of the laws employers must abide by.
-An HR consultant can help make sure you conduct the hiring process correctly and comply with requirements after you’ve brought staff on the payroll.
+An HR consultant can help ensure you conduct the hiring process correctly and comply with requirements after you’ve brought staff on the payroll.

 Your job applications and job interviews must follow all applicable hiring and anti-discrimination laws.
 Also, learn about applicable minimum wage and child labor laws.
 Restaurants often hire teens, and there are restrictions on the number of hours they’re allowed to work and the tasks they’re permitted to perform.

-Also, have a training plan in place to onboard new employees and to give existing employees an opportunity to sharpen and expand their skills.
+Also, have a training plan to onboard new employees and allow existing employees to sharpen and expand their skills.